ppy/osu-wiki/wiki/Tournaments/oPQS/2/en.md

 ## Organisation

 The osu!
-Philippines Quickfire Showdown 2023 is run by various community members.
+Philippines Quickfire Showdown 2023 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |